 Simply create an event, add your gifts, and set a date.
 REI will send you a code for 10% off any items on your registry that went unclaimed two weeks after your event date.
 The coupons are good for up to one year.

-REI’s best sale is their Anniversary Sale, which happens 10 days leading up to (and including) Memorial Day.
+The best REI sale is their Anniversary Sale, which happens 10 days leading up to (and including) Memorial Day.

 The sale offers 30% off of most departments in the store, including premium brand jackets, tents, and sleeping bags.